 "Nope," I answered, fanning myself.
 It was fairly hot for early morning.

 "Not in the last twelve hours."

-"I find that hard to believe… but hold that thought," Yumi said, reaching into her purse and pulling out a tube of nail polish, "Look at what I bought!
+"I find that hard to believe… but hold that thought," Aika said, reaching into her purse and pulling out a tube of nail polish, "Look at what I bought!
 It's a new colour that came out, it's like…wow."
-Handing it over to me, Yumi smiled.
+Handing it over to me, Aika smiled.
 "You have to wear it sometime."

 "You can keep that, I bought two.
 So, today is our girl day, and I was thinking we could get some groceries for tonight before we get the bus, and then we could go swimming when we arrive.
 What do you think?"